 Finance-grade automation and control

 Tabs is built for finance teams.
 It prioritizes audit trails, approval workflows, and strict compliance over simple payment processing.
+Every contract, amendment, and billing event is logged and traceable — giving your team and your auditors the transparency they need without sacrificing the speed that modern billing demands.

 How to choose usage-based billing software

-ARR and complexity
+Annual recurring revenue and complexity

 Sales motion and contracts